If you’re looking for a hiking shoe that gives your foot more of a natural feel, you might want to consider zero-drop running shoes.

 More Stable Platform Helps Balance

-The more flexible and flat the hiking shoe, the better your proprioception(2) will be (the ability to sense movement in your limbs.)
+The more flexible and flat the hiking shoe, the better your proprioception(source) will be (the ability to sense movement in your limbs.)

-This can help prevent injuries as you grow older and also as you become more experienced on the trail by allowing your body to automatically adjust its positioning without thinking about it too much!
+This can help prevent injuries as you grow older and become more experienced on the trail by allowing your body to automatically adjust its positioning without thinking about it too much!

-Face it, humans weren’t born with shoes on their feet we are meant to walk about on our feet without our heels being higher than our toes which means evolutionary design chose a more flat foot, hence the newer barefoot hiking boot and the transitioning to zero drop shoes.
+Face it, humans weren’t born with shoes on their feet.
+We are meant to walk about on our feet without our heels being higher than our toes, which means evolutionary design chose a more flat foot, hence the newer barefoot hiking boot and the transition to zero-drop shoes.

-This will also allow your Achilles tendon as well as calf muscles to assist in movement, both of which are less used in motion when shoes have a raised heel.
+This will also allow your Achilles tendon and calf muscles to assist in movement, which is less used when shoes have a raised heel.

-Zero drops help move or adjust this point and allow the entire leg to contribute from the toes to the hips instead of mainly on the knee area which will lead to less focused pain, like “trekkers knee”(1) and the hiker hobble.
+Zero drops help move or adjust this point and allow the entire leg to contribute from the toes to the hips instead of mainly on the knee area, leading to less focused pain, like “trekkers knee”(source) and the hiker hobble.

-If you move to a zero-drop shoe you can start to help out your knees and start recruiting more muscles from your legs to do the proper job of supporting your movements and help them become stronger!
+If you move to a zero-drop shoe, you can start to help out your knees and recruit more muscles from your legs to do the proper job of supporting your movements and helping them become stronger!

 Enlarged Toe Box

-This is why most people will size up a half or even full size in their choice of trail runners like the Altra series or Hoka series.
+This is why most people will size up a half or even full size in their choice of trail runners, like the Altra or the Hoka series.

 Tips to Make the Switch

-These shoes may sound like wonder all fixes for issues that may be ailing you but there is some work that should be done before buying a new pair and just heading out onto the trail.
+These shoes may sound like wonder all fixes for issues that may be ailing you, but some work should be done before buying a new pair and just heading out onto the trail.

-Instead, you need to take some time to let your body readjust to the massive change, putting in some solid miles with the shoes alone around town is a good way to help your legs adjust while your legs and stride adjust.
+Instead, it would be best if you took some time to let your body readjust to the massive change.
+Putting in some solid miles with the shoes alone around town is a good way to help your legs adjust while your legs and stride adjust.

 Breaking Your Foot In – Adapt Over Slowly